 2. Eachine EX3 – Best overall drone under 200

 Type: GPS camera drone | Skills: Beginner & Intermediate | Camera: 2K | FPV: 5G WiFi | Flight time: 20 minutes | Features: GPS positioning system | Package: RTF

-Eachine’s EX3 is a nice entry-level drone which packs some cool extras that makes it a strong pick.
-It has GPS assisted return to home (RTH), Point of interest and Tap to fly features.
+Eachine’s EX3 is a nice entry-level drone that packs some cool extras that makes it a strong pick.
+It has GPS assisted return to home (RTH), Point of interest, and Tap to fly features.
 However, I think the most interesting part of this quadcopter is its visual active tracking system.